Ouest-France/platform/packages/documentation/defs.md

 **Template engine**

-The template engine to use to render this Block. *twig* is deprecated, always use 'mustache' instead, see: https://mustache.github.io
+The template engine to use to render this Block. *php-twig* is deprecated and will be removed, use 'mustache' instead, see: https://mustache.github.io

 *Type*: string

-*Allowed values*: `twig` `mustache` `php-twig`
+*Allowed values*: `mustache` `php-twig`

 ### `definitionsUIPropertyBasicTypes`